j-o-e-d-o-e/MvcSecSql/README.md

 # MvcSecSql

+.NET-Demo for entitiy and identity framework.

+## Materials
-Based on the book <a href="https://github.com/csharpschool/VideoOnDemandCore2">ASP.NET Core 2.0 MVC And Razor Pages For Beginners: How to Build a Website</a> by Jonas Fagerberg.
+- Book <a href="https://github.com/csharpschool/VideoOnDemandCore2">ASP.NET Core 2.0 MVC And Razor Pages For Beginners: How to Build a Website</a> by Jonas Fagerberg